 They can make you feel like you’re nothing.
 They can make you feel like you’re nothing without them.

 They manage to make you feel bad about yourself.
 Sometimes without saying a word; you just feel something is wrong with you when you interact with them.

 What to do?
 Walk away!
 Don’t stick around thinking that you’re doing something wrong.
-Don’t try to change them.
-Don’t try to gain their approval and don’t give them your approval.
+Don’t stick around trying to change them.
+Don’t try to gain their approval and don’t even give them your approval.

 As soon as you realize that someone is making you feel bad about yourself… Oh, wait!
 Let me put it in other words.
 As soon as you realize that someone is being an asshole, cut them off.